duyanhnguyen-daniel/BasicImageProcessing_MATLABGUIapplication/README.md

 * b.
 Sobel edge detection algorithm (magnitude and direction).
 The direction information is displayed to the user using pseudocolor.
 * c.
 Median filtering (3 by 3).
 * d.
 Gray scale transformation algorithm based on parameters specified by the user.
 The application displays an image histogram to help the user select the input and output ranges.
 * e.
 Automatic thresholding algorithm based on the image histogram.
-The application automatically selects a threshold using Otsu’s method and/or Optimal Pixel Classification and then displays the resulting binary image.
+The application automatically selects a threshold using Otsu’s method and then displays the resulting binary image.
 An option for manually thresholding the image is also included.
 * f.
 Addnoise and filter the noise with DNN function in Matlab

 ## Installation